 Having a nightly ritual that starts the resting part of your bedtime routine is a great way to get into relaxation mode quickly.
 I love a cup of tea because it engages all 5 of my senses.
 The sound of the water pouring, smell of the lavender, taste of the chamomile, warmth and beauty of the cup are immediately relaxing and everything about it feels so indulgent.
 It’s like self-care for my soul.

 There are many varieties of tea to choose from, and you can even get a sample pack to try out a few.
 It’s important to be sure that your nighttime tea is sugar and caffeine-free and to minimize add-ins like creamer or honey.

-If you don’t like tea, you can also try lemon water or even a small glass of red wine before bed.
+If you don’t like tea, you can also try lemon water before bed.

 Nope… this is not the same thing as a brain dump.
 This is simply writing about your day, your dreams, and your goals.

 Most people tell me they struggle to journal on the good days but on the rough ones, they have so much to say.
 Making journaling part of your bedtime routine helps keep you consistent, so you don’t have journals that are overflowing with heartache.
 Journaling is also an excellent way to stay connected with yourself.